|HQ Sweet Sixteen (stock photo)|

 Maintenance is basic.
 One drop of oil in the bobbin case area after 2 bobbins' worth of sewing.
 Gently brush lint away.
 Replace needles regularly.
 If there are problems, the diagnostics on the touch screen can help.
 The HQ rep is available to give advice, and there's tech support available online or by phone.

 Easy set up and take down.
-I can do it myself, or DH helps.
-Machine is 53 pounds, and the table may be just as heavy.
+If I wanted to move it, I could do it myself, or DH would help.
+(So far, it hasn't moved since being set up.)
+Machine is 53 pounds, and the table may be a similar weight.
 It's a strong, solid table and does not shudder and shake when I'm quilting at a high speed.

 This machine is not a magic tool for perfect quilting.
-I did not buy a long arm machine.
-I move the quilt under the needle-- just as I did with my domestic machine.
-I do not move the machine above the quilt.
+I have to move the quilt under the needle-- just as I did with my domestic machine.
+The Sweet 16 does not move above the quilt, as with a longarm.

 I did not purchase a stitch regulator (though that can be added for an additional price).
 There are no plug-in pantographs.
 I'm responsible for the quality of my stitches.
 I'm responsible for the length and evenness and direction of the stitches.
 While quilting in the middle of a large quilt, I still have a lot of quilt to settle on my shoulder and/or chest and/or legs until I've quilted away from the middle.
 I'm in charge of manipulating the quilt, balancing its weight, and controlling those stitches.
-HOWEVER -- that 16" space and the flat surface make it so much easier than quilting with my domestic machine, which sits up on our dining room table.
+HOWEVER -- that 16" space and the flat surface make it so much easier than quilting with my domestic machine, as I previously did on our dining room table.

 If interested, you can read more about the HQ Sweet Sixteen machine on the HandiQuilter website here.
 There are a couple introductory videos, Getting Started #1 and Getting Started #2.
 You can find the location of dealers (including Australia) and there's a map of where machines have been shipped. (updated periodically) Plus quilters who have bought Handi Quilter products have sent their stories to the website.